gwyntel/smartthings_oven_control/README.md

 - Automatically retrieves tokens from HA's SmartThings integration
 - No need to manually configure API credentials

+## Configuration

+The integration requires only your SmartThings device ID, which can be found in the SmartThings mobile app under your oven's device settings.

 ## Troubleshooting

-- Ensure your SmartThings integration is properly configured in Home Assistant
+- **"Invalid handler specified" error**: Ensure you're using the correct version of Home Assistant (2023.1.0+)
-- Verify the device ID corresponds to your oven in the SmartThings app
+- **Device not found**: Verify the device ID is correct in the SmartThings app
+- **Temperature validation errors**: Temperature ranges are enforced based on the selected oven mode
-- Check that your oven supports the DA-KS-RANGE-0101X model commands
+- **API errors**: Check that your SmartThings integration is properly configured and tokens are valid

-- Review Home Assistant logs for any error messages
+## Development

+This integration was created with the hybrid approach: REST API calls with tokens from HA's SmartThings integration and device ID from user config flow, providing simple implementation while leveraging existing authentication.

 ## License

 MIT License

+## Support

+If you encounter issues, please check the Home Assistant logs for error messages and create an issue in the GitHub repository.